Shywim/auboutdufil-api/README.md

  - Creative Commons Attribution-Share Alike (`CC-BYSA`)
  - Creative Commons Public Domain (`CC0`)

+**Mood:**

     /mood/:mood

 Filter by mood.
-Those are the known moods at this time (more may have been added to the site, you can apss them to this api):
+Those are the known moods at this time (more may have been added to the site, you can pass them to this api):

  - `angry`
  - `bright`